BorgwardtLab/PyChange/README.md

 python Example.py
 ```

-Creates the plot `Example.pdf` where each method is applied to the same step function.
+Creates the plot `Example.pdf` where all available methods are applied to the same step function.

 ## Use as a script